In this article

 Misdirected collectionsTeams chase invoices that are already paid, wasting time and straining customers

-Unapplied cash on the balance sheetReal money sits idle in a suspense account, unrecognized as revenue
+Unapplied cash on the balance sheetReal money sits idle in a suspense account, unrecognized and undeployable

 Avoidable write-offsPayments lost in the mess age out and get written off as bad debt

-The thread connecting all four is customer trust: a customer who gets chased for an invoice they already paid remembers it, and repeated errors erode the relationship at renewal time.
+The thread connecting all four is customer trust.
+A customer who gets chased for an invoice they already paid remembers it, and repeated errors quietly erode the relationship right when it matters most, at renewal time.
+Each item on the list also feeds the next: unapplied cash inflates DSO, the inflated DSO drives collections to chase phantom balances, and the wasted effort means real delinquencies get less attention, which is how avoidable write-offs creep in.

 Why Can Manual Cash Application Not Scale?